What is Crystal Meth?

 At the beginning of the year, people all around the world put together lists of resolutions to keep.
 Many of those resolutions don’t even last into the following month because life changes are very difficult based on will-power alone.
 When it comes to crystal meth addiction, even when people promise — in clear moments — to never use again, most will need help to accomplish their goals.
 The reality is, to quit using long term requires holistic healing from addiction.
 Finding the right addiction treatment program can help with both.

 Detox is the first step in any addiction treatment program.
 During detox, the body is given the chance to rid itself of any substances of abuse.
 It’s an important first step before any education and therapy can take place toward healing.
 The detox phase often comes with withdrawal symptoms as the body reacts to not having the drug.
 Crystal meth withdrawal symptoms include the following:

 - Psychotic episodes

-No two treatment plans are exactly alike, just as no two addicts are exactly alike.
-The treatment provided is closely matched to the needs of the addict at that time.
-In order to perform that customization, the addict will meet with an addiction counselor at the beginning of the rehabilitation process and go through a formal assessment.
+No two treatment plans are exactly alike, just as no two addicted patients are exactly alike.
+The treatment provided is closely matched to the needs of the patient at that time; therefore, the patient and treatment plan coordinator will together develop a plan best for the patient as well as assess it together during treatment.

 - How long the person has been abusing meth